NFL Star Lance Briggs Says, ‘Be Your Dog’s Biggest Defender’

 Lance stars in a print ad and a TV public service announcement (PSA) with his four-legged friend 99 to warn companion animal guardians about the dangers of leaving dogs outside when temperatures drop.
 He explains, “Each winter, countless dogs struggle to survive long lonely days and nights outside in the freezing cold and rain.
 Many freeze to death or suffer from exposure, frostbite, and hypothermia because of a lack of even the most basic shelter or care.”
 Keep your animals safe by allowing them indoors and making sure that they always have proper shelter.

 Watch Lance’s TV public service announcement below now.
-Click here to see an exclusive behind-the-scenes interview from his PETA photo shoot and enter to win an autographed football from Lance himself!
+Click here to see an exclusive behind-the-scenes interview from his PETA photo shoot!

 Please be an angel for a cold, lonely dog this winter by sponsoring a doghouse.
 Learn more here.